-The detector telescope will be designed to measure a range of protons and heavier particles coming from multiple sources.
-Silicon surface barrier detectors have excellent energy resolution, and a Δ E-E telescope, while more expensive than other options, utilizes a well proven technique for particle identification.
-Figure 1 - from the CRaTER technical design paper [1], show simulations using the code GEANT [2], for cosmic ray signals in a silicon diode telescope.
-The thicknesses of the two detectors in each telescope determine the range of energies for which particle identification is optimized.
-The simulations show that the optimum range for protons is 4-13 MeV.
-Higher energy protons make it through the second detector and so data above 13 MeV gives useful information, but the total energy is not measured.
-The optimum range can be expanded by using a degrader between the two detectors.
+The most important aspect of the detector is the ability to accurately measure primary cosmic rays.
+The majority of these are protons with a small number of particles as heavy as iron nuclei.
+Silicon diode detectors have excellent energy resolution, and a $\Delta E$ -E telescope, while more expensive than other options, utilizes a well proven technique for particle identification.
+Figure 1 - from the CRaTER technical design paper [1], show simulations using the code GEANT [2] of cosmic ray signals in a silicon diode telescope.
+The detector will generate the most complete data for protons in the 4-13 MeV range and for heavier particles with energies greater than a few MeV.

-Figure 1: Simulation Plot of Cosmic Ray Signals in a Silicon Diode Telescope [1]
+Figure 1: Simulation Plot of Cosmic Ray Signals in a Silicon Diode Telescope (from Reference 1)